 Dr. Nalanda Roy

-Research and Teaching Interests: International relations, comparative politics, Area Studies (South Asia, Southeast Asia, and the Asia-Pacific), U.S. foreign policy, international security and immigration, maritime security, energy security, international law, Globalization and social movements, human rights.
+International relations, comparative politics, Area Studies (South Asia, Southeast Asia, and the Asia-Pacific), China, U.S. foreign policy, international security and immigration, maritime security, energy security, international law, Globalization, and social movements, resistance studies, human rights, and genocide.

 Last updated: 3/19/2021